pandey333/docker-wordpress/README.md

 After activation, you may need to configure the plugin settings.
 This typically involves connecting the plugin to your AWS S3 bucket where you want to offload your media uploads.
 You will need to provide AWS credentials (Access Key ID and Secret Access Key) and specify the S3 bucket details.

-Complete Setup:

-This may include setting up permissions and configuring other settings according to your requirements.

 ### Verify S3 Uploads

 Once configured, upload a media file in wordpress.
 Verify that the file is uploaded to your AWS S3 bucket instead of the local server.